Jocelyn-JE/HeroCtrl/docs/myfindings.md

     Changes the video preview state. (unstable/random)

     It seems the preview is automatically enabled when starting the camera.
-If the preview freezes, enable it again to unfreeze it.
+If the preview freezes, enable it again to unfreeze it

     | OPTION | Description                      |
     |--------|----------------------------------|